fongandrew/hydeout/meetings.md

 As a member of the society, you may have your say where the next ISBA11 meeting in 2025 will be held!

-You can see videos summarising the submitted bids in the YouTube playlist below.
-If you are unable to access YouTube, the videos will also be available on [BiliBili.tv](https://www.bilibili.tv/en/space/1017151148).
+You can see **two** proposals summarising the submitted bids in the Youtube videos below.
+If you are unable to access YouTube, the videos are also be available on [BiliBili.tv](https://www.bilibili.tv/en/space/1017151148).

-All society members will receieve an email containing an anonymous voting link.
+All society members will receive an email containing an anonymous voting link.
 The **deadline is midnight of Thursday 14th September**.
 The winning bid will be announced on last day of ISBA10.

-Members of the society who do not attend ISBA11 will still recieve and are eligible to vote.
+Members of the society who do not attend ISBA11 will still receive and are eligible to vote.

+**Turin, Italy**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/fs7_11dAJK8?si=MudW6gz5x1bHVreF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+**Budapest, Hungary**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?si=xuGsSuQY3jXjuMXx&amp;list=PLAnYs8EECCqouPRyOsgPc3KorSuRLY8R8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/AwaRJPRupvU?si=yhIRanpNSKWUKmt9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Next ISBA Meeting